 Using food delivering apps became a way of life

 China’s food delivery market registered fast growth in 2022, hitting 941.74 billion RMB.
 With the development of delivery services, which is quite rapid, Chinese people (especially young Chinese) get more and more used to ordering their meals (jiao wai mai) instead of cooking by themselves.

 It is possible to be delivered even if it is just for a beverage or a package of coffee.
 Moreover, the quick lifestyle pushes people to adopt this means because they need to optimize their time.

 We also notice that among the products sold online, food is one of the most promising categories.
 If in the beginning, people worried about the quality, the problem of trust in food purchased on the internet is fading out with time.

 The need to manage online reputation in China

-There is several apps to use in order to get more visibility online but it also need to be managed.
-The ranking, the rating, comments and quality of the information are important things to attract consumers.
+There are several apps to use in order to get more visibility online but it also needs to be managed.
+The ranking, ratings, comments, and quality of the information are important things to attract consumers.
 On Dianping for example, most of them will only check restaurants presented at the top of their research.

 Chinese consumers were already quite careful about what they are eating.
 We can feel that after these problems on food safety and illegal restaurants, they will pay more attention on what they are ordering.